Narrating Musicology: Reviewing the History/Histories of Musicology

 - Presentation of films, audio or other media

-Please submit your abstracts to email@example.com by the 1st of February 2020.
+Please submit your abstracts to email@example.com by the 1st of February 2020 (extended until the 16th of February).
 Proposals will be evaluated anonymously and should therefore not contain the names of the authors.
 Successful applicants will be notified by the end of March 2020.